 • Flaxseed Oil Pills vs. Fish Oil Pills - WebMD, 9/12/08 - "As expected, blood levels of EPA and DHA rose in the fish oil group, and ALA rose in the flaxseed oil group.
 EPA levels also rose in the flaxseed oil group, but only at the higher doses (2.4 to 3.6 grams per day).
 The researchers write that it's "quite attainable" to get that much ALA from foods without taking supplements ...
 Since flaxseed oil doesn't contain EPA, the firefighters' bodies must have converted some of the ALA into EPA.
 That didn't seem to happen at the lower doses of flaxseed oil ...
 DHA was a different story.
 The flaxseed oil group didn't get any increase in DHA levels; DHA only rose in the fish oil group"

 • Alpha-linolenic acid reduces risk of nonfatal MI - theheart.org, 7/9/08 - "ALA is an intermediate-chain n-3 polyunsaturated fatty acid that is often overshadowed by the more famous long-chain members of the n-3 family, namely EPA and DHA acids that are found in fish oils ...
 ALA intake, g/day ...
 1.79 ...
 Relative risk of MI ...
 0.43 ...
 The relationship between ALA and myocardial infarction was nonlinear ...
 We see a dose effect, but only up to about 0.7% of adipose tissue, which corresponds to about 1.8 g/day.
-Increasing intake further was not associated with increased protection" - See flax seed products at iHerb.
+Increasing intake further was not associated with increased protection" - See flax seed at Amazon.com.

 • Flaxseed May Ease Hot Flashes - WebMD, 8/30/07